wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## HCP (Hashicorp Cloud Platform)

-   To be free of server install and management hassles, use <a name="HCPCloud">Hashicorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.
+   To be free of on-prem. server install and management hassles (security, scaling disk space, upgrades, etc.), many prefer using the <a name="HCPCloud">Hashicorp Cloud Platform (<strong>HCP</strong>) Consul Cloud</a>.
 HCP Consul provides a convenient clickable <a href="#ConsulWebGUI">Web GUI</a> rather than the CLI of OSS.
 The easiest way to use Consul is to use the Hashcorp-Managed Cloud.

 <a name="HCPWorkflows"></a>

 ### HCP workflows

-TODO:

    * Access Control
    * Billing